mblayman/mattlayman.com/content/understand-django/2020-09-29-anatomy-of-an-application.md

 I think this is the big difference in philosophy behind the framework.
-Some developers like starting
+Some developers like to start
 from an extremely minimal kernel of functionality and build it up based on their needs.
 Django's philosophy seems to be that you start with an opinionated baseline and pare down what you don't require.
+Django doesn't expect that you'll use every feature in every app, but many of the features that you'll want are at the ready when you need them.

 From my point of view,
 I think the Django philosophy is the right one